mui/material-ui/docs/pages/blog/introducing-connect.md

 ## Try Connect now

-Get the beta version of Connect now, availble **for free** on [MUI's Figma community profile](https://www.figma.com/community/plugin/1336346114713490235/connect).
+Get the beta version of Connect now, availble **for free** on the [Figma Community](https://www.figma.com/community/plugin/1336346114713490235/connect).
 There's still a lot to do, and we're looking forward to hearing from all of you [who requested this plugin years ago](https://github.com/mui/mui-design-kits/issues/10).

 - Check out further documentation for the Connect plugin and the Material UI Design Kit (To-be-removed note: I'll add links here once the corresponding PR for their docs is merged).